suatatan/suatatan.github.io/_posts/2023-02-07-using-ms-access-as-data-annotation-tool.md

 ---
+categories:
+- bilgisayar
+date: 2023-02-07
 layout: post
-title: "Using MS Access as Data Annotation Tool"
-date: 2023-02-07
-categories:
-  - "bilgisayar"
 tags:
+- english
+- longread
-  - "english"
+- machine-learning
-  - "machine-learning"
+- technology
+title: Using MS Access as Data Annotation Tool
 ---

 If you have data and need to annotate it one by one, you can use MS Access as a data annotation tool.
 Well, how?